ThKrypt/QualCoder/Other-information.md

     • Some statistics: word count, possibly add bar or pie charts for some attributes.

+   • The RQDA Relation functionand Profile Matrix function.

-    • Possibly look at text mining functionality
+    • Text mining functionality - maybe.

-    • Some statistics: word count, possibly add bar or pie charts for some attributes.
+    • Some statistics: word count, possibly add bar or pie charts for some attributes - maybe.

-    • Word clouds, word visualisations
+    • Word clouds, word visualisations - maybe.

     • Look at alternative ways to visualise codes

 General:

-* Multi-language support - some work done on French and German
+* Multi-language support - some work done on French.
+Spanish and German

-* Add REFI-QDA open standard for import and export to other software.
-Some partly-tested work done with Codebook import and export.
+* Improve REFI-QDA open standard for import and export to other software.
+Codebook import and export seems OK.
+Project import and export is experimental.

 #  About the author